 Speak the lyrics before you sing them.

-Learning to speak the words ahead of time can remove them from the context of the song and help you understand them independent of your favorite numbers.
+Learning to speak the words ahead of time can remove them from the context of the song and help you understand them independently of your favorite numbers.

 Memorize lyrics to use as models for vocabulary and grammar rules.

-Memorizing lyrics can help you the next time you do karaoke, but it can also improve your Korean skills.
-That’s because memorizing key lyrics can help you remember vocabulary words you might otherwise forget.
-Even years later, you may be able to remember these words just by running through the song in your head.
+Memorizing lyrics won’t only help you the next time you do karaoke: it can also improve your Korean skills.
+That’s because knowing key lyrics can help you remember vocabulary words and grammar rules you might otherwise forget.
+Even years later, you may be able to remember these just by running through the song in your head.

 Do karaoke alone or in a group.